ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.11.0

+Nice little one!
+This updates adds a new base page class that makes it easy to have multiple potential home pages within an application.

+* src/app/app.component.ts - The loading of the app has been updated to take the user to the default home page via the storage provider
+* src/app/pages/can-be-home.page.ts - New class!
+* src/app/pages/home/home.page.ts  - This class now extends the new CanBeHomePage class
+* src/app/pages/organization-dashboard/organization-dashboard.page.ts - This class now extends the CanBeHomePage class
+* src/app/providers/storage/storage.ts - This class has been updated quite a bit.
+A new storage variable has been added, and the formatting of the code has been updated to begin an eventual global format change.

 ## 0.10.0

 Some entity stuff!
 This update adds some initial functions that make managing entity pieces of data simple.
 To finish the update complete the following steps.